krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You want to view a description of your available snapshots using the command line interface (CLI).
+Q. You want to view a description of your available snapshots using the command line interface (CLI).
 What gcloud command should you use?
 ```
 ```
 gcloud compute snapshots list